krp97/distro_setup/README.md

 # Distro setup

-A bunch of bash scripts that will automate the work of installing all of the necessary packages and dotfiles on a fresh distro.
+A bunch of bash scripts that will automate the work of installing all of the necessary packages and dotfiles on a fresh ArchLinux based distro.
 Polybar, Rofi and Xresoures files are premade configs with slightly altered color schemes.
 The original files and much more can be found here:

 - [polybar](https://github.com/adi1090x/polybar-themes)
 - [rofi](https://github.com/davatorium/rofi-themes)